markbattistella/FormLogger/README.md

 </div>

-`FormLogger` is a drop-in SwiftUI-compatible view model for logging bugs, feature requests, and feedback - with flexible support for custom UI and backends.
-You can use the bundled `ContactFormView`, or roll your own interface while leveraging the powerful `FormViewModel`.
+`FormLogger` is a drop-in SwiftUI-compatible manager for logging bugs, feature requests, and feedback - with flexible support for custom UI and backends.
+You can roll your own interface while leveraging the powerful `FormManager`.
 It’s designed to integrate with lightweight backends (like a Cloudflare Worker) that push issues to GitHub via their API.

 ## Features

-- **Drop-in form:** A ready-to-use SwiftUI view for collecting user feedback, bug reports, and feature requests.
 - **Input validation:** Ensures title, description, and (optional) contact details are properly filled and formatted.
-- **Customisable view model:** Use the underlying `FormViewModel` to power your own UI with full control over behaviour.
+- **Customisable view model:** Use the underlying `FormManager` to power your own UI with full control over behaviour.
 - **Repository routing:** Supports single, multiple, or selectively overridden repositories based on form type.
 - **Log attachment:** Automatically collects and submits log data alongside user input for better context.
 - **Async submission:** Handles network requests using `async`/`await`, with detailed progress and error state handling.